Arithmetic Torelli maps for cubic surfaces and threefolds: Cubic threefolds

 \begin{proof} Let $[e]_Y$ denote the multiplication-by-$e$ map on $Y$.
 Since $\ker \lambda_Y \subseteq \ker [e]_Y$, there exists a morphism $\mu_Y:\hat Y \ra Y$ such that $\mu_Y \comp \lambda_Y = [e]_Y$.
 Consider the norm endomorphism $N_Y \in \End(X)$ given by \begin{diagram} X & \rto^\lambda & \hat X & \rto^{\hat\iota} & \hat Y & \rto^{\mu_Y} & Y & \rto^\iota & X. \end{diagram} The image $N_X(X)$ is $Y$.
 Moreover, the argument of \cite[p.\ 125]{birkenhakelange} shows that $N_X\rest Y = [e]_Y$.
 (While the cited result is only claimed for complex abelian varieties, the key calculation \cite[Lem.\ 5.3.1]{birkenhakelange} relies only on the symmetry of the polarization morphism $\lambda$.)

 Consider the morphism $M_Y := \mu_Y\comp \hat\iota \comp \lambda:X \ra Y$ of abelian schemes over $S$.
 We will show that $M_Y$ is smooth.
 Since $M_Y$ is a surjective morphism of smooth group schemes, it is flat.
-Consequently, in order to show $M_Y$ is smooth, it suffices to show that for each point $s\in S$, the morphism $X_s \ra Y_s$ is smooth \cite[IV$_4$17.5.1]{ega4}.
-Because $S$ is reduced, it now suffices to prove the claim in the special case where $S = \spec K$ is the spectrum of a field in which $e$ is invertible.
+Consequently, in order to show $M_Y$ is smooth, it suffices to show that for each point $y \in Y$, the morphism $X_y \ra \spec \kappa(y)$ is smooth, where $\kappa(y)$ is the residue field at $y$ \cite[IV$_4$17.5.1]{ega4}.
+Thus, it suffices to prove the claim in the special case where $S = \spec K$ is the spectrum of a field in which $e$ is invertible.
 Because $M_Y$ is a homomorphism of group schemes over a field, it suffices to verify its smoothness at a single point \cite[VI.1.3]{sga3}.
 The respective images $\zz_X$ and $\zz_Y$ of the identity sections of $X$ and $Y$ are each, as $S$-schemes, isomorphic to $\spec K$ itself.
 Therefore, in order to show $M_Y$ is smooth, it suffices to show that the induced map on tangent spaces $T_X(\zz_X) \ra T_Y(\zz_Y)$ is surjective \cite[IV$_4$17.11.1]{ega4}.
 This last claim is now obvious; because $e$ is invertible in $K$, the differential $[e]_*:T_Y(\zz_Y) \ra T_Y(\zz_Y)$ is already surjective.

 In particular, $M_Y:X \ra Y$ is separable, and thus its kernel $Z := X\cross_Y \zz_Y$ is a reduced group scheme over $S$.
 Its connected component of identity is the sought-for abelian scheme. \end{proof}